-The Ministry of Economy is responsible for implementing Armenia's economic, industrial and investment policy and for improving the business environment.
-Priorities of the Ministry include expanding exportable sectors, developing favorable conditions for export, and implementing reforms aimed at improving the business and investment climate.
+The Ministry of Economy is responsible for implementing Armenia's economic, environment.
+Priorities of the Ministry include expanding exportable sectors, export, and implementing reforms aimed at improving the business and investment climate.
 Based on these priorities, the following are planned:

-- State assistance program for Small and Medium Entrepreneurship in 2015; - Program on the improvement of business environment of Armenia in 2015; and, - State assistance program for the implementation of the exportoriented industrial policy strategy.
+- State assistance program for Small and Medium Entrepreneurship in 2015; - Program on the improvement of business environment of Armenia in 2015; and, - State assistance program for the implementation of the exportoriented industrial policy strategy. ►